Persian Cat Personality, Energy, and Social Traits

 • Gentle, low-energy dogs

-• Households without aggressive or dominant animals
+• Dominant or aggressive animals

 Vocalization and Communication Style

-• Soft, pleasant meows
+• Soft, gentle meows

-• Minimal attention-seeking vocalization
+• Minimal vocal demands

 • Subtle body language

-• Expressive eyes and facial cues
+• Expressive facial cues

 Emotional Sensitivity and Stress Tolerance